almirkopic/almirkopic/README.md

 ### 🌱 Learning Journey

-I'm on a dynamic journey of self-improvement and discovery in the world of programming.
-I've been delving into the intricacies of front-end development with React, exploring the capabilities of Node.js for server-side scripting, and mastering the art of creating dynamic web pages with EJS.
+- Frontend Craftsmanship: Exploring React.js to master the art of building captivating user interfaces.

+- Backend Exploration: Harnessing the potential of Node.js for robust server-side scripting.

+- Dynamic Web Development: Perfecting the creation of dynamic web pages with EJS, powered by JavaScript.

 ### 🚀 Tech Stack